tunlee-koh/machine-learning-stock-selection/README.md

-# Using Machine Learning to select Stocks
+# Using Machine Learning for Stock Picking